 In order to provide a safe environment for both our staff and clients, Hungarian consulates in the UK continue to follow relevant public health measures.
 For further details please click here.

-*** The following summary is intended to serve as general information for those planning a trip to Hungary.
+*** The following summary is intended to serve as general information for those planning a trip from the UK to Hungary.
 Detailed rules and requirements are available in the relevant government decree.
 For further information in English please check the websites of the competent Hungarian authorities listed on the bottom of this page.
-Should you have further question, please contact the official COVID-hotline in Hungary at email@example.com or 003615501825 ***
+Should you have further question, please contact the official COVID-hotline in Hungary at firstname.lastname@example.org or 003615501825 ***

 - Those who are travelling to Hungary to perform business or economic activity (and are able to credibly attest this at the border)

 - Those who enter Hungary from the territory of the Republic of Croatia, the Republic of Austria, Romania, the Republic of Serbia, the Slovak Republic or the Republic of Slovenia, except in case of entry by civil aircraft.

 - Border-crossing freight traffic;